nth-commit/GalaxyCheck/docs/decisions.md

 FsCheck is good for now, for terseness.
 But will experiment with Hedgehog further down the line.
 GalaxyCheck will be used when stable enough.

 2021-01-01

+## Randomness is treated with prudence, and its consumption measured

+With all generators, we should be careful to use randomness as sparingly and as deliberately as possible.
+Not necessarily because of efficiency, although that might be a factor, but because of simplicity.
+Each iteration of a generator should announce what RNG it was seeded with (for repetition purposes), but also what the RNG the next iteration should use.
+For a primitive generator like `Gen.Constant`, the initial RNG and the next RNG should be equivalent, denoting no randomness was consumed.
+For something like `Gen.Int32`, the RNG should only progress by one step for an iteration, denoting that one random integer was generated in the process.

+This metric can be used as a mechanism to solve for the shrinking challenge ["Length List"](https://github.com/jlink/shrinking-challenge/blob/main/challenges/lengthlist.md) because it allows us to analyse how much randomness was consumed.
+In our bound shrinks, when we notice the randomness consumed lessens, we can try different permutations of the RNG that fit into the original consumed space.
+For example, if the original instance consumed randomness twice, and the shrunk consumed randomness once, we can generate a second shrink by skipping the first RNG.

+The metric also gives some nice introspection into how generators behave, for testing purposes.

+The RNG model in GalaxyCheck should therefore behave like a single linked-list.
+The seed that an RNG uses is not only used to generate values from that RNG, but also the next RNG.
+For contrast, in other frameworks, to ensure distribution of values, the RNG is split and then one part of it is handed off to a generator, whether or not the generator needs to consume that randomness or not.
+The other part is used to seed the next RNG.

+2021-01-03